 36 – Make Time To Relax.
 Being active is important for a healthy body, but resting is also very important for a healthy body and a healthy mind.
 Take some time out to read a book, or have a bath.
 It doesn’t have to be hours, just 5 minutes to yourself can help you to reset.

 37 – Keep Photos To Track Your Progress.
 Sometimes it can be hard to notice the changes that are happening every day, so take photos every few months to look back on – these especially help when I am having a bad day.
 It isn’t about weight, or a number on the scale, but these photos remind me how hard I have worked to become healthier.
+Also remember that a photo doesn’t show all the positive changes you are making inside and to your mental health.

 38 – Make Appointments For Your Workouts.
 Just like you would write a work meeting in your diary, write your workouts in your diary so that they are harder to skip.